LAAS-HRI/uwds3/README.md

 A framework for physical, spatial and semantic reasoning for Human-Robot interactions.

 This software is composed by two data-structures:
-  1. A scene graph composed by scene nodes that contains the geometric information.
+  1. A scene graph composed by scene nodes that contains the geometric and visual information.
   2. A timeline of temporal situations that contains temporal predicates and captions.

-It also contains differents modules to generate and maintain the scene graph and the timeline from the robot camera image by integrating a CPU based perception pipeline alongwith a real-time physics engine and a tensor based probabilistic knowledge base.
+It also contains differents modules to generate and maintain the scene graph and the timeline from the robot camera image by integrating a CPU based perception pipeline alongwith a real-time physics engine and a probabilistic triplet store.

 Main features:
  - [x] Lightweight CPU perception pipeline that use SSD detectors with kalman+medianflow trackers to let the GPU for the physics engine.